Introduction

 Are the interest rates on home equity loans tax-deductible?

 In certain situations, the interest paid on a home equity loan may be tax-deductible.
-As of the knowledge cutoff date (September 2021), under the U.S. tax laws, you could deduct the interest on a home equity loan if the funds were used to buy, build, or substantially improve your home, subject to certain limitations.
-However, tax laws can change, and it’s advisable to consult with a tax professional or refer to the latest tax regulations to understand the current deductibility rules for home equity loan interest in your specific jurisdiction.
+As of September 2021, U.S. tax laws allowed home equity loan interest to be deductible if used to buy, build, or significantly improve your home, with some limits.
+Tax laws may change, so consult a tax professional or check current regulations.

 What are the repayment terms for home equity loans?